-- less any accumulated depreciation and any accumulated impairment losses: and - 2. adjusted for any re-measurement of the lease liability for lease modifications
+- 1. less any accumulated depreciation and any accumulated impairment losses; and - 2. adjusted for any re-measurement of the lease liability for lease modifications u.
+Accounting for leases (continued)

 Lease Liability

 On initial recognition, the lease liability is the present value of all remaining payments to the lessor, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Group's incremental borrowing rate.
 Generally, the Group uses its incremental borrowing rate as the discount rate.